Finite-Time Analysis of Natural Actor-Critic for POMDPs: Natural Actor-Critic for POMDPs

-The proposed NAC algorithm, which is summarized in Algorithm \ref{alg:nac}, works as follows.
+NAC algorithm, summarized in Algorithm \ref{alg:nac}, works as follows.
 We initialize the policy optimization at the max-entropy policy by setting $\theta_0 = {0}$.
 At iteration $t \geq 0$, the policy parameter is denoted by $\theta_t$, and the corresponding policy is $\pi_t := \pi_{\theta_t}$.
-NAC algorithm consists of the following steps at iteration $t$:
+NAC algorithm consists of the following steps:

-\textbf{Step 1: (Critic)} Obtain the state-action value function $\bar{Q}_K^{\pi_t}$ by using multi-step TD learning as described in Algorithm \ref{alg:td}, which is sufficient to compute:
+\textbf{Step 1: (Critic)} Obtain an approximate state-action value function $\widehat{\cQ}_K^{\pi_t}$ by using multi-step TD learning, as described in Algorithm \ref{alg:td}, which is sufficient to compute: